ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Traditional SAR Imaging Algos/README.md

-### Traditional and avdanced alogrithm SAR Imaging Algorithms
+### Traditional and Advanced SAR Imaging Algorithms
-Matched-Filter Algorithm
-Range mogration Algorithm
-Backprogation Algorithm

-### Advanced algorithm LIA
+our Differential Imaging Attack (DIA) is applied to  both classical and modern SAR image reconstruction pipelines.
+Traditional Algorithms

+such as Matched-Filter Algorithm (MFA), Range Migration Algorithm (RMA), and Back-Projection Algorithm (BPA).
+These classical methods operate directly on time-domain or frequency-domain SAR measurements and serve as the baseline reconstruction models against which DIA performance is assessed.
+Advanced Algorithm such as Lightweight Imaging Algorithm (LIA) is an iterative, matrix-based reconstruction method designed for efficient, high-quality imaging under irregular or non-uniform aperture trajectories.